FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-asn.md

 ```html
 <div slot="filterSearch"><input></div>
 ```
-However it can be changed by providing own content for `filterSearch` slot in `ff-asn-group` template.
+However, it can be changed by providing own content for `filterSearch` slot in `ff-asn-group` template.
 This template has to contain exactly one `input` element.

 ### Example